city72/city-72/README.md

 #### Deploy

-Finally you are now able to do a deploy of the application.
+Finally, you are able to deploy the application.

 Do:
 ```sh